matthew-dailey/matthew-dailey.github.io/_posts/2016-10-09-conducting-interviews.markdown

 My current hypothesis is that investing time to improve the entire interview process within an organization will pay off more than investing per-candidate time before interviews.
 In a good case, this will either reduce the per-candidate time required, or even reduce the number of candidates that need interviewing either through quicker hiring of open positions, or better filtering of candidates early.

 So how can I help improve this process?
-Like I said, there's a lot of reading material in this space.
-My plan is to go through a slew of these articles, summarize their action items, and see what the overlap is.
+There's a lot of reading material in this space.
+My plan is to go through some of these articles, summarize their action items, and see what the overlap is.